huandney/Anki-Cloze-Interactive/README.md

 2. Copy the contents of the `template-front.html` file.
 3. Open your Anki Desktop app.
 In the main Anki window, go to **Tools → Manage Note Types** and find the Cloze note type where you want to enable the Cloze Interactive script.
 Proceed by clicking on **Cards** to invoke the card template editor.
 4. Replace your existing front template with the copied content.
-5. Repeat the process for the `template-styling.css` file, replacing your existing styling.
+5. Repeat the process for the `styling.css` file, replacing your existing styling.

 Please note that these instructions are for the Anki Desktop app.
 The process may vary slightly for AnkiMobile or AnkiDroid.